mmmangooo/Milestone-Project1/README.md

 * The gallery page was originally meant to consist of two different sections, one for pregnancy photo and one for children.
 However this seemed unnecessarily cluttered when actually carried out on the screen and therefor was changed to just one gallery of mixed photos.
 * The footer was originally meant to be fixed at the bottom and visible throughout the page.
 This was pointed out by the mentor as bad UX, and therefor changed.
 * The contact page was designed to have a round image on it along with the contact form.
 However this image turned out to clutter the contact page and hide the background image too much, so it was removed.
+* The navbar and logo was originally intended to appear on top of carousel container, but this proved to create issues with readability.

 ## Features